banderson623/advent-of-code-2023/README.md

 So the strategy is to find all the gears first.
 Then I can locate the part numbers like before.
 And if the surrounding symbol is a gear, record that location.
 Then later walk through all the gears and map together the surrounding parts.

 Honestly not thrilled with my code here.

+## Day 4

+Let's do some ruby.

+Okay that took too long to get rbenv, and then vs code working with it all.
+Meh.

+Anyway this was straightforward once I remembered the string splitting and regex commands in ruby.
+I did get bit by fractional matches for a second.